-If you’re looking for ginger cookies that go beyond the gingerbread man, welcome these dainty, one-bite cookies that pack a spicy punch.
+If you’re looking for ginger cookies that go beyond the cookie cutter gingerbread people, welcome these dainty, one-bite cookies that pack a spicy punch.

 The combination of lemon rind, candied ginger, molasses, and cloves ensures these easy-to-make cookies are requested for every holiday dessert bar.
 The sparkly sugar coating balances the spice from ginger in these little gems.